 A Controversial Conversation: Discussing Evolution Verses Religion and the Belief in God

 In recent weeks a lot has been on my mind.
-This world we live in has fast become riddled in hate and fear.
-Every time I step out of the door I wonder whether it will be my last.
-This has gotten me thinking about God and his purpose for us here.
+This world we live in has fast become riddled with hate and fear.
+Every time I step out of the door, I wonder whether it will be my last.
+This fact has gotten me thinking about God and his purpose for us here.

 It's All Very Scientific If You Ask Me